bryantanderson/consistent-hashing/README.md

 -   When a node fails, its keys are distributed more evenly among remaining nodes.
 Hence it significantly reduces hot spots and balances load distribution

 Without virtual nodes, failure of a physical node would mean that _all_ of it's keys would go to the next clockwise node, creating a hot spot in the ring.

+The Average number of keys stored on a node = k / N
+-   Where k is the total number of keys (data objects) and N is the number of nodes.
+-   The deletion or addition of a node results in the movement of an average number of keys stored on a single node

+Typically, a self-balancing binary search tree (BST) data structure is used to store the positions of the nodes on the hash ring.
+-   The BST offers logarithmic O(log n) time complexity for search, insert, and delete operations.
+-   The keys of the BST contain the positions of the nodes on the hash ring.

+The BST data structure is stored on a centralized highly available service.
+As an alternative, the BST data structure is stored on each node, and the state information between the nodes is synchronized through the gossip protocol.

+The insertion of a new node results in the movement of data objects that fall within the range of the new node from the immediate neighbouring node in the clockwise direction:
+1. Insert the hash of the node ID in BST in O(log n) time
+2. Identify the keys that fall within the subrange of the new node from the successor node on BST
+3. Move the keys to the new node

+The deletion of a node results in the movement of data objects that fall within the range of the decommissioned node to the immediate neighbouring node in the clockwise direction:
+1. Delete the hash of the decommissioned node ID in BST in logarithmic time
+2. Identify the keys that fall within the range of the decommissioned node
+3. Move the keys to the successor node

 ## Implementation detail